Tick Prevention Week: What you need to know for companion animals

 Ticks can transmit Borrelia burgdorferi which causes Lyme disease (Lyme Borreliosis).
 This disease is zoonotic and dogs, cats, horses and humans can all catch it.
 Cats appear to have some natural resistance to developing Lyme disease but do sometimes show clinical signs.
 In the UK, sheep ticks and hedgehog ticks can spread Lyme disease.

 Animals can have Lyme disease and display no outward signs, as symptoms vary greatly.
 In dogs, the most common signs are fever, loss of appetite, painful and swollen joints, inflamed lymph nodes, lameness, and lethargy.
 Lyme disease can lead to damage of the kidneys, nervous system and the heart and so can be a disease with serious consequences.
 Facial paralysis and seizures can also occur due to nervous system damage.
 Diagnosis of Lyme disease is based on exposure to ticks and signs observed.
-Once diagnosed, antibiotics can then be used to treat Lyme disease.
+Once diagnosed, antibiotics can treat Lyme disease.
 There are also vaccines available.

 Ehrlichiosis and Anaplasmosis